 7. Identify the real decision maker.
 Alongside the interests of the investing entity there are the interests of the people who are negotiating.
 Find out who is the ultimate decision maker and what his/her personal interests, needs, and desired outcomes are.
 Ask yourself about the negotiator: Does (s)he have the authority to close a deal?

 8. Have a sincere interest in the objectives of the other party.
 This will help that he in return also cares about your objectives, and creates the best mutually beneficial solution.
 Remember that by creating empathy you create a favourable climate for ‘grow the pie’ thinking.
 Be tough on your demands but affectionate with the person.

-” Negotiating is a game of information and information gives you power.
+” Negotiating with investors is a game of information and information gives you power.
 You must seek to understand their needs rather than their wants.

 9. Power is a very relative concept.
 In negotiations the power depends on your alternatives and the alternatives of the other party.

 Remember that in a negotiation with investors 50% is emotion.
 Check the real power of the other party; usually it is being overestimated.
 Perceptions are crucial in negotiations, and it is essential to understand them well.
 Situational power is based on perceptions, not facts.
 Therefore, be aware of the signs you transmit.